BIMSBbioinfo/flexynesis/docs/getting_started.md

 Flexynesis will run by default for 100 hyperparameter optimisation steps.
 It will stop the procedure if no improvement has been observed in the last 10 iterations.
 We can change these with the following flags: `--hpo_iter` and `--hpo_patience`.

 ```
 flexynesis  --data_path lgggbm_tcga_pub_processed \
             --model_class DirectPred \
             --data_types mut,cna \
             --target_variables HISTOLOGICAL_DIAGNOSIS \
             --hpo_iter 50 \
             --hpo_patience 20
 ```

 ## Accelerating with GPUs

-If you have access to GPUs on your system, they can be used to accelerate the training of models.
+If you have access to GPUs on your system, they can be used to accelerate the training of models using the `--use_gpu` flag.

 However, making GPUs accessible to `torch` is system-specific.
 Please contact your system administrator to make sure you have accessible GPUs and methods to access them.